Jah-On/live-stock-history/README.md

     * Symbol
       * year-month-day.txt

-One line on the file will represent ten seconds.
+One line on the file will represent three seconds.
 The file will __only__ include date from regular hours.
-I may consider adding a special tier to request pre/after data for one stock.
+I will add after hours one I reach $1,000 in sponsors.

 For info on the data in each line, go [here](https://developer.tdameritrade.com/quotes/apis/get/marketdata/%7Bsymbol%7D/quotes).